rbowsley/lamplighthelp/source/8-1-4_Recording_the_outcome_values.markdown

 You may also have some tabs relating to modules in your system - these are outlined in green in the above picture.

-- Click on any tab to see the measures in the {{outcome}} and record scords for them.
+- Click on any tab to see the measures in the {{outcome}} and record scores for them.

 These {{outcome}}s will either be recorded as: